 - Lost wages resulting from your car accident injury

 - Wrongful death, including loss of companionship and loss of financial support

 - Other out-of-pocket expenses resulting from the accident

 Call for Our DC Car Crash Lawyers for Information Beyond the Auto Accidents FAQ

 If you have been injured in any type of transportation accident in the Washington, D.C. area, it is important to contact our car accident injury attorneys who can assist you in pursuing your claim.
 If you are in need of assistance, we are available to answer any questions you may have regarding your accident, what to do next and how the law protects your right to justice.

 By working on a contingency fee basis for most accident claims, we require no upfront legal costs from our clients to pursue their cases.
 We only receive payment if we successfully recover a monetary award on your behalf.
 If we do not, you owe us nothing.
 We believe everyone deserves the ability to afford quality legal representation.
-Get more information about our legal fees and what happens when you contact our law firm.
+If you would like more information beyond this Auto Accidents FAQ about our legal fees and your case, contact our law firm.